cssr-tools/ML_near_well/README.md

 If you use either all or part of of the code in this repository, we kindly ask you to cite the following reference:

-TODO: Fix reference.
-von Schultzendorff, P., Sandve, T.H., Kane, B., Landa-Marban, D., Both, J.W., Nordbotten, J. "A machine-learned near-well model in OPM Flow" (2024), To be published
+P. von Schultzendorff, T. H. Sandve, B. Kane, D. Landa-Marbán, J. W. Both, and J. M. Nordbotten, “A Machine-Learned Near-Well Model in OPM Flow”, presented at ECMOR 2024, European Association of Geoscientists & Engineers, Sep.
+2024, pp. 1–23. doi: 10.3997/2214-4609.202437033.